Western Kentucky vs. Florida International NCAA Football Odds, Plays and Insights | October 23, 2021

 - Western Kentucky's games this year have gone over the total in four out of five opportunities (80%).

-- Western Kentucky is 1-2 against the spread and 2-2 overall when the team piles up over 482 yards.
+- Western Kentucky is 1-2 against the spread and 2-2 overall when the team churns out more than 482.0 yards.

-- This year, the Hilltoppers have turned the ball over six times, three more than the Panthers' takeaways (3).

 - Find the latest spread and moneyline odds for Western Kentucky at SISportsbook.